dan-forsberg/ShoppingListApi/Backend.md

         }
     }

-A shopping list to the server should look something like this
+A new shopping list to the server should look something like this

     {
         "name": "Coop"
-        "items": {
+        "items": [
             "bread"
-        }
+        ]
     }

 An `items` item can either be a string like `"bread"` or an object `{"item": "milk", "amount": 2, "price": 20}`.
 Price and amount is optional.
 If neither is relevant then the item should be sent as a string.